Clover Johnson walked home alone.

 Is that okay to feed the bees?

 Mel didn’t stay to watch.
 The screen door creaked as she entered the kitchen.
-The floors of her childhood home were dark and slanted, someone had once painted the hardwood with thick brown paint.
+The floors of her childhood home were dark and slanted.
+Someone had once painted the hardwood with thick brown paint.
 She moved through the kitchen into the hall.
 A dark tunnel-like space of the house, where the only light came from the living room window, splitting the darkness with a single beam.
 She eyed the light switch but left it off.
-Instead, she moved through the darkness like a trekking guide, able to find her way to the stairs, taking them two at a time.
-They curved up in an awkward angle to the left.
+Instead, she moved through the dim house like a trekking guide, able to find her way to the stairs, taking them two at a time.
+They curved up at an awkward angle to the left.
 Mel skipped the uneven short step at the top and stood on the landing.